 |Phone:||+32-2-650 28 58|

 Université Libre de Bruxelles

 50 av.
 F. D. Roosevelt - CP 165/59

 Nicolas Cerf was born in 1965.
 He received a M.Eng. in Electronics and Telecommunication (1987), a M.Sc. in Physics (1988), and a Ph.D. in Physics (1993) from the Université Libre de Bruxelles (ULB).
-He was then awarded an individual Marie Curie fellowship from the European Commission and worked as a post-doctoral research associate at the Division of Theoretical Physics of the University of Paris XI in Orsay (France) for two years.
+He was then awarded an individual Marie Curie fellowship from the European Union and worked as a post-doctoral research associate at the Division of Theoretical Physics of the University of Paris XI in Orsay (France) for two years.
 His research mainly concerned quantum many-body systems and quantum Monte Carlo methods, but also extended to the statistical physics of combinatorial problems.
-In 1995, he joined the research faculty of the California Institute of Technology (USA) to work on quantum computation and information theory, which then became his main research interest.
+In 1995, he joined the research faculty of the California Institute of Technology in Pasadena (USA) to work on quantum computation and information theory, which then became his main research interest.
 In 1998, he was appointed associate professor at the Ecole Polytechnique de Bruxelles (ULB), in charge of teaching classical and quantum information theory, and later on created the Centre for Quantum Information and Communication (QuIC).
 He kept, since then, occasional visiting appointments at Caltech and JPL/NASA, and spent sabbatical periods at the Massachusetts Institute of Technology (MIT) in 2008 and 2010.
 He was promoted to full professor in 2009 at ULB, where he now also teaches quantum mechanics.
 He was elected a member of the Royal Academies for Science and the Arts of Belgium in 2009.